NextronSystems/asgard-manual/advanced/agents.rst

    you need to select the ``Update Agent`` module from the ``Module`` column.
 You may need to select the ``Module`` column from ``Column visibility`` first, if not shown.

+.. todo:: verify since it might be outdated

 Agent Installer Update
 ^^^^^^^^^^^^^^^^^^^^^^